Prestatyn Level Crossings

 How will this work affect me?

-We have an opportunity to increase the train service before that, in May 2026, which means that for safety reasons we will need to close both Sandy Lane and Beverley Drive level crossings before the bridge is ready.
-We’re currently exploring the feasibility of a temporary diversion via Gas Works Lane and Bridge Road.
+We have an opportunity to increase the train service before that, in May 2026, which means that for safety reasons Sandy Lane and Beverley Drive level crossings are now closed.
+There is a fully signposted diversion in place for both crossings.

 We understand that construction can sometimes cause noise and traffic disruptions.
 We’re committed to working closely with our contractors to keep any inconvenience to a minimum and ensure things run as smoothly as possible for the community.